Herbert Ferber | Space in Tension

 Ferber is most recognized for his sculpture, characterized as powerfully “piercing” space.
 They are open, hollow forms that often suggest forces in conflict.
 Spanning six decades―from the mid-1940s to 1990―this exhibition showcases more than 40 works in sculpture and painting, many never before exhibited.
 Herbert Ferber: Space in Tension demonstrates the Abstract Expressionist artist’s sculptural practice developed slowly and thoughtfully, incorporating elements of Surrealism, social realism, and expressionism.

-This exhibition was organized by the Lowe Art Museum, University of Miami (Coral Gables, FL).
+This exhibition was organized by the Lowe Art Museum, University of Miami, Coral Gables, Florida.